On a Spaceship

-On a Spaceship is the second album by Nigerian singer and songwriter Burna Boy.
+On a Spaceship is the second studio album by Nigerian singer and songwriter Burna Boy.
 It was released on 16 November 2015 through Spaceship Records and Universal Music Group.
 The album features guest appearances from Flavour, Kid X, AKA, Wande Coal, Nyanda, Phyno, Da L.E.S, and Wizkid.
 Burna Boy enlisted notable producers to handle production such as Spellz, Emblazon, Deceptikonz, Simba Tagz, J Fem, Sarz, Ell Puto, JayStuntz and Orbeat.

 Background and singles

 Burna Boy revealed the artwork and release date for On a Spaceship on 8 November 2015.
 The album's lead single and only bonus track "Soke" was released on 4 April 2015 and was produced by Orbeat.
 The music video for "Soke" was released on 2 May 2015 and was directed by Mattmax.
 It was nominated for Best Afrobeat Video at the 2015 Nigerian Music Video Awards.
 The second single off On a Spaceship, "Jealousy" was released on 20 January 2016 and produced by J Fem.
 The music video for "Jealousy" was released the same day and directed by Unlimited L.A.
 The third single "Rizzla" was released on 24 March 2016 and was also produced by J Fem.
 The music video was directed by Mattmax.
-The album's fourth single "Duro Ni Be" features Phyno and was released prior to the album and was made available for free digital download by Burna Boy on 9 June 2016.
+The album's fourth single "Duro Ni Be" features Phyno and was made available for free digital download by Burna Boy on 9 June 2016.
 The music video for "Duro Ni Be" was released on 23 May 2016 and directed by Mattmax.
 The final single, "The Realest" was released on 11 July 2016 and produced by Simba Tagz and directed by Director Cube.